 For Docker Universal Control Plane (UCP), Calico provides the secure networking functionality for container-to-container communication within Kubernetes.
 UCP handles the lifecycle of Calico and packages it with UCP installation and upgrade.
 Additionally, the Calico deployment included with UCP is fully supported with Docker providing guidance on the CNI components.

 At install time, UCP can be configured to install an alternative CNI plugin to support alternative use cases.
-The alternative CNI plugin is certified by Docker and its partners, and published on Docker Hub.
+The alternative CNI plugin may be certified by Docker and its partners, and published on Docker Hub.
 UCP components are still fully supported by Docker and respective partners.
-Docker will provide pointers to basic configuration, however for additional guidance on managing third party CNI components, the platform operator will need to refer to the partner documentation or contact that third party.
+Docker will provide pointers to basic configuration, however for additional guidance on managing third-party CNI components, the platform operator will need to refer to the partner documentation or contact that third party.